PrairieLearn/PrairieLearn/docs/assessment.md

 When calculating a student's grade for a group assessment, PrairieLearn will always use the score of their group's assessment instance.

+!!! info

-> Note: Students cannot see each other's edits in real-time, although this is planned for a future version of PrairieLearn.
+    Students cannot see each other's edits in real-time.

 ![Student view of assessment with groupwork enabled](groupwork_student_perspective_assessment.png)